AFM-SPM/TopoStats/docs/basic/grain_finding.md

 As an additional optional step, each grain that reaches this stage can be improved by using a U-Net to mask the grain again.
 This requires a U-Net model path to be supplied in the config file.

-The U-Net model will take the bounding box of each grain, and predict a better mask for it, which then replaces the original mask.
+The U-Net model will take the bounding box of each grain and use this region for model inference, the resulting mask then replaces the original mask for more refined segmentation.

 ### Multi-class masking

 TopoStats supports masking with multiple classes.
-This means that you could use a U-Net to mask DNA and proteins separately.

-This requires a U-Net that has been trained on multiple classes.
+This means that you could use a U-Net to mask and analyse DNA and proteins separately.
+This requires a U-Net that has been trained on multiple classes, but can be initiated by supplying the U-Net model path within the config file.

 ## Technical details